 The difficult task is deciding which desserts to try in Paris and where to try these sweets.
-To help you out, I’ve suffered through the task of narrowing down this list to 31 popular French desserts that you simply must sample during your time in Paris.
+To help you out, I’ve created this list of 31 popular French desserts that you simply must sample in Paris!

 Best desserts in Paris (from a restaurant) :

 It would be remiss not to start this list of desserts to try in Paris with anything other than Crème Brûlée.
 This classic French dessert consists of a rich vanilla custard base topped with that iconic layer of hardened caramelized sugar.